Albert Joseph Gasteiger

-Albert Joseph Gasteiger (known in Persian as Gāstager Khan; 28 March 1823 – 5 July 1890), was an Austrian noble and engineering officer.
+Albert Joseph Gasteiger (known in Persian as Gāstager Khan; 28 March 1823–5 July 1890), was an Austrian nobleman and engineering officer.
 Born in Innsbruck, he became an instructor at the Dar ol-Fonun in Qajar Iran, as well as the manager of all civilian and military buildings at the behest of Iran's government from 1860 to 1888.
 He died in Bozen (present-day Bolzano, Italy).

 Gasteiger was the baron of Ravenstein and Kobach.
-He became famous in Iran for his road constructions, and was the first European to be bestowed with the title of Khan ("lord").
+He became famous in Iran for his road constructions, and As a reward to his services to Iran, Naser al-Din Shah appointed him as Mīrpanj (Persian: میرپنج, lit.
+Major general) and conferred upon him the title Khan (lord).
+He was the first European to be bestowed with the title of Khan (Persian: خان; lit.
+Lord).

+Gasteiger gathered a comprehensive collection of Qajar art during his stay in Iran, and donated the collection to the city of Innsbruck on his return to Austria.
+This collection is now part of the permanent collection of the Tyrolean State Museum.